alicepopeye/Pewlett-Hackard-Analysis/README.md

   Manager (24)
   TOTAL 371,243

-3) What is the percetange of each position will be retire?
+3) What is the percentange of each position will be retire?
   Senior Engineer: 30.16% (25916 / 85942)
   Senior Staff: 30.39% (24926 / 82031)
   Engineer: 9.99% (9285 / 92936)